 Thankfully, scientific research doesn’t come at the cost of luxury.
-On the 68.2m RAGNAR, an ice-breaking superyacht available for charter in remote regions, guests can head for a sauna and a steam or stretch their legs in the gym after an afternoon exploring the big deep in the on-board sub.
+On many superyachts available for charter in remote regions, guests can head for a sauna and a steam or stretch their legs in the gym after an afternoon exploring the big deep in the on-board sub.

 For years, superyachts have had helicopters, seaplanes with folding wings and other extraordinary assets on board to extend the experiences it is possible to have off the yachts.
 Having conquered the aerial capabilities, submarines are the inevitable next step for the intrepid owner and guest looking to explore the marine world.

 Four submersibles you can own

 Three-person.
 Depth: 500m

 With sub expert Triton at the helm, and designed in collaboration with Aston Martin, you know you’ve pretty much won in the style stakes.

 This light, compact sub is the ideal choice for those who fancy trying their hand at piloting, with simple controls and room for a pilot and one passenger.

 Four-person.
 Depth: 100m

 With speeds of up to 6kn, this sporty sub is the fastest on the market.
 Operated with a joystick, it can also perform rolls, loops and steep turns.

 Six-person.
 Depth: 1,000m